Make your start up trouble-free by ensuring your system is clear of coliform bacteria before you begin serving water to the public.

 on the Disinfection page).
 Fix any tank leaks or other openings that might allow small animals such as mice or birds to come in contact with the stored water.Activate the source(s).

-Perform annual maintenance on pumps and components as recommended in the operations and maintenance manual.
+Perform annual maintenance on pumps and components as recommended in your operations and maintenance manual.
 Turn on the power to the treatment equipment.
 For a chlorinated system, purchase fresh chlorine, mix fresh feed solution, replace or clean all lines and parts, and verify the feed rate of the feed pump.
-For other treatment, refer to the manufacturer and your operating procedures."Open" the system.
+For other treatment, refer to the manufacturer and your operating procedures."Open" the system and initial flush.

 Run water through the entire water system by opening hydrants, blow-offs, and faucets until flow is clear.
 Make sure pressure tanks are pressurized.Disinfect.